pyr0hax/BBS/README.md

 * Private Message Functionality
 * Uses SQLLite3
 * Logs all activity to ./log.txt
+* Forum section

 Known Bugs:
-* Private messages inbox not working
-* delete address book not working
+* Speed not showing correctly

 Functions to add:
-* Forum section
-* Show how many users are active in main menu
+* Add posts with Nano
+* Reply to posts with Nano
 * reply back to inbox messages
 * Add a simple text based game
 * Add modem connector for Dialup